British cuisine: 21st century

 The late 1990s and particularly the early 21st century saw a major shift in British pubs.
-While many pubs had a long tradition of serving food, owing to their historic heritage as traveller's inns, most pubs were solely drinking establishments and little emphasis was placed on food, other than simple meals such as sandwiches, and bar snacks, usually pork scratchings, pickled eggs, crisps, and peanuts.
+While many pubs had a long tradition of serving food, owing to their historic heritage as traveller's inns, many pubs were solely drinking establishments and little emphasis was placed on food, other than simple meals such as sandwiches, and bar snacks, usually pork scratchings, pickled eggs, crisps, and peanuts.
 These foods with their strong emphasis on salt, which dries out the mouth, were specifically intended to increase beer sales.
-By the turn of the century with the widespread introduction of microwave ovens and frozen food, the quality of food pubs served declined but variety increased, with most pubs serving steak and ale pie, shepherd's pie, fish and chips, bangers and mash, Sunday roast, ploughman's lunch, chicken tikka masala, and pasties, as well as foods typically indicative of other cultures, such as burgers, chicken wings, lasagne and chilli con carne.
+By the turn of the century with the widespread introduction of microwave ovens and frozen food, the quality of food pubs served had declined but variety increased, with most pubs serving steak and ale pie, shepherd's pie, fish and chips, bangers and mash, Sunday roast, ploughman's lunch, chicken tikka masala, and pasties, as well as foods typically indicative of other cultures, such as burgers, chicken wings, lasagne and chilli con carne.

 In 1991 the term gastropub, a portmanteau of "gastronomy" and "pub", was coined when David Eyre and Mike Belben took over The Eagle pub in London.
-Gastropubs are defined as pubs that serve high-quality food comparable with a restaurant, with a near equal emphasis on eating and drinking.
+Gastropubs are defined as pubs that serve high-quality food comparable with a restaurant, with near-equal emphases on eating and drinking.
 Gastropubs caused a significant shift in British dining and pub culture, with the term being added to Merriam Webster's Collegiate Dictionary in 2012, and the gastropub concept being exported overseas where it found significant popularity in the United States and Canada.
-The renewed emphasis on food quality in gastropubs has led many to be awarded Michelin stars: the gastropub The Hand & Flowers in Marlow became the first pub to ever be awarded two Michelin stars.
+The renewed emphasis on food quality in gastropubs has led many to be awarded Michelin stars: the gastropub The Hand & Flowers in Marlow became the first pub ever to be awarded two Michelin stars.